sass/dart-sass/perf.md

-These benchamrks are informal and only intended to give us a general sense of the benefit Dart Sass could provide relative to other implementations.
+These benchmarks are informal and only intended to give us a general sense of the benefit Dart Sass could provide relative to other implementations.

 This was tested against: